-LINDED BY COLOR PROJECT Are Radical wearables, Caftans made with Fair Trade and Organic certified fabrics made from food, plant waste and recycled cotton, using natural dyes and indigenous printing techniques.
-Ethically made by the expert hands of men and women artisans in India.
+BLINDED BY COLOR PROJECT Are Radical wearables.
+Resort wear Caftans made from Fair Trade and Organic certified fabrics, sourced from recycled cotton, food, and plant waste using natural dyes and indigenous dyeing and printing techniques.
+Our Caftans are ethically made by the expert hands of artisans in India.

-A balance between sustainable innovations and traditional methods.
-Follow our project on Instagram @blinded.by.color.project
+A balance between sustainable innovations and traditional methodsBe part of our journey.
+Follow our project on instagrams @blinded.by.color.project

 The panel was organized by Global Fashion Exchange + Fashion Revolution and UN Peace Boat, September 23rd to kick off Climate Change week 2019 at the Woman Development building at the UN, supporting United Nations Sustainability Goals 2030